MikkoKirkanen/fullstackopen/README.md

 # Full Stack open

-The Full Stack open course at the University of Helsinki's Open University for learning programming languages and tools including React, Redux, Node.js, MongoDB, GraphQL, and TypeScript.
+The Full Stack open course at the Helsinki's Open University for learning programming languages and tools including React, Redux, Node.js, MongoDB, GraphQL, and TypeScript.

 ## Table of Contents
 - [Features](#features)